MicrosoftDocs/mixed-reality/mixed-reality-docs/text-in-unity.md

 ![Viewing Angle](images/Text_In_Unity_ViewingAngle.jpg)
 *Viewing distance, angle, and text height*

+## Text with Mixed Reality Toolkit

-## Sharp text rendering quality with proper dimension
+### Sharp text rendering quality with proper dimension

 Based on these scaling factors, we have created [text prefabs with UI Text and 3D Text Mesh](https://github.com/microsoft/MixedRealityToolkit-Unity/tree/mrtk_development/Assets/MRTK/SDK/StandardAssets/Prefabs/Text).
 Developers can use these prefabs to get sharp text and consistent font size.

 ![Sharp text rendering quality with proper dimension](images/hug-text-06-1000px.png)<br>
 *Sharp text rendering quality with proper dimension*

-## Shader with occlusion support
+### Shader with occlusion support

 Unity's default font material does not support occlusion.
 Because of this, you will see the text behind the objects by default.
-We have included a simple [shader that supports the occlusion](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit/StandardAssets/Shaders/Text3DShader.shader).
+We have included a simple [shader that supports the occlusion](https://github.com/microsoft/MixedRealityToolkit-Unity/tree/mrtk_release/Assets/MixedRealityToolkit/StandardAssets/Shaders/Text3DShader.shader).
 The image below shows the text with default font material (left) and the text with proper occlusion (right).

 ![Shader with occlusion support](images/hug-text-07-1000px.png)<br>
 *Shader with occlusion support*